What is overdrafting and how can it help your business?

 Understanding business overdrafts

-The term Overdraft relates to a business or company facility, whilst lines of credit are normally personal.
-These facilities give Businesses and Individuals access to a line of credit that extends beyond your available credit funds, ensuring you are covered for emergency expenses, late debtor payments, and other short term cash flow issues.
+Overdrafts are business facilities which give Businesses access to temporary credit that extends beyond the businesses available cash.
+Having an overdraft can assist with emergency expenses, late debtor payments, and other short term cash flow issues.

 One of the biggest benefits of business overdrafts is the speed and availability with which you can access cash.
-An overdraft facility enables you to withdraw funds via:
+IMB Bank’s overdraft facility enables you to withdraw funds via:

 • An IMB Bank branch;